15 Critical Cyber Security Tips for Business

 - Neglect to backup

-You'll want to have a backup system that's regular (as in daily) and monitored.
-This means when something didn't backup correctly you or your IT provider will know about it and be able to take swift action.
+Your business needs a backup system that's regular (as in daily) and monitored.
+A back up is an important cyber security measure.
+This means if something hasn’t backed up correctly, you or your IT provider will know about it and be able to take swift action.

 It’s also important to have a disaster recovery plan in place in case you do have a data breach, you won't be left high and dry and minimize the downtime of your business operations.